alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/who-can-claim-relief.markdown

    url: '/'
  - name: Business and self employed
    url: '/'
- - name: Exporting and doing business abroad
+ - name: Importing
-   url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
+   url: '/topic/business-and-self-employed/importing.html'
 ---

 You can get relief from duty, and in some cases VAT, if you’re importing goods into the EU for: